Meet Our Therapists

 Ann has many years of experience working with individuals with mental health and substance abuse disorders.
 Ann specializes in mood disorders, as well as paths to sobriety.
 She enjoys working with people in recovery, helping them to develop the self-awareness and coping skills necessary in order to redefine their lives.
-In addition to using Cognitive Behavioral Therapy (CBT,) Ann utilizes mindfulness, Positive Psychology and behavior therapy in assisting clients to set life goals.
+In addition to using Cognitive Behavioral Therapy (CBT,) Ann utilizes mindfulness, Positive Psychology, and behavior therapy in assisting clients to set life goals.

 Marissa Cruz, LPC, LBS

 Marissa is a Licensed Professional Counselor (LPC) and a Licensed Behavior Specialist (LBS) in the state of Pennsylvania.
 She earned her BA in Psychology from Cedar Crest College, and MS in Clinical Counseling Psychology with a concentration in Marriage and Family Therapy from Chestnut Hill College.
-Marissa has worked for several years providing behavioral and family therapy to children, teens, and families in community and outpatient settings.
+Marissa has worked for several years providing behavioral therapy and family counseling to children, teens, and families in community and outpatient settings.

-Marissa has experience in treating couples, families and individuals encountering anxiety, depression, developmental/spectrum disorders, and ADHD.
+Marissa has experience in treating couples, families, and individuals encountering anxiety, depression, developmental/spectrum disorders, and ADHD.
 She uses an integration of Cognitive Behavioral Therapy (CBT,) Humanistic approaches, and psychoeducation in her work.
 Marissa strives to provide a safe, non-judgmental environment where one can explore difficulties, gain insight, and begin the journey to radical self-acceptance.

 Whitney Keefner, LPC, NCC

 Whitney is a Licensed Professional Counselor (LPC) in the state of Pennsylvania and a Nationally Board-Certified Counselor (NCC).
-She earned her BA in Psychology and Sociology from the University of Vermont in 2014 and a MS in Clinical Mental Health Counseling and School Counseling from the University of Vermont in 2018.
+She earned her BA in Psychology and Sociology from the University of Vermont in 2014 and an MS in Clinical Mental Health Counseling and School Counseling from the University of Vermont in 2018.
 Whitney has worked as a Family and Community-Based Clinician for the Howard Center in Burlington, VT, before moving to Philadelphia in 2021, where she then began working as an Outpatient Therapist for Wedge Recovery Centers in North Philly.

-Whitney works with teens and adults, and especially loves working with couples.
-Whitney is Certified as a Skilled Cognitive Behavioral Therapist in a Community Setting, and is currently training in the Drexel Motivational Interviewing and SBIRT program.
-She specializes in the treatment of depression, anxiety, trauma, relational conflict, life transitions and co-occurring disorders.
+Whitney works with teens and adults and especially loves working with couples.
+Whitney is certified as a Skilled Cognitive Behavioral Therapist in a Community Setting and is currently training in the Drexel Motivational Interviewing and SBIRT program.
+She specializes in the treatment of depression, anxiety, trauma, relational conflict, life transitions, and co-occurring disorders.

 Whitney focuses on helping her clients through a combination of processing/exploring experiences, skill building to increase emotional regulation as well as learning and discussing psychoeducation to help better understand and make sense of our experiences.
-She places the utmost importance on the therapeutic relationship and in fostering a space that feels warm and safe for clients to be able to authentically express themselves in.
+She places the utmost importance on the therapeutic relationship and fostering a space that feels warm and safe for clients to be able to authentically express themselves in.

 Cindy Dempsey, LPC